 Just south of the San Gorgonio Mountain and adjacent to Mount San Jacinto, residents of Sun Lakes Country Club are treated to spectacular mountain views from every direction.
 The large community has 3,300 reasonably-priced homes spread over 1,000 acres, so homeowners have plenty of room to stretch.
 Each single-family home has two to four bedrooms and attached two- or three-car garages.

-Sun Lakes homeowners are a short drive away from a shopping center that houses a Target, Best Buy, and Kohl’s, but there’s just as much outside of town.
+Sun Lakes homeowners are a short drive away from a shopping center that houses a Target, a Best Buy, and a Kohl’s, but there’s just as much outside of town.
 Nature fiends can head west to Mount San Jacinto and take a gondola up the mountain.
 Banning is also just 30 minutes south of Big Bear Lake, making the city a popular home for fans of winter sports.